dan-coder0/galaxy-a05_cpu_perfomance_optimizer/README.md

 Perfor-X™ Dynamic CPU Performance Optimization

-Perfor-X™ is a shell script designed for Android(rooted)devices.
+Perfor-X™ is a shell script designed for android(rooted) devices.
 It dynamically adjusts CPU performance settings based on real-time CPU usage.
 Automatically switches between "powersave" and "performance" CPU governors to optimize battery life or maximize performance as needed.

 Usage: